Ariz. woman charged in lover's slaying testifies

-Jodi Arias is testifying in a case peppered with lurid stories of sex, lies, betrayal and violence.
+Jodi Arias first took the stand Monday in a case that has been peppered with lurid stories of sex, lies, betrayal and violence.

 The 32-year-old could face the death penalty if convicted.

-Arias has said she killed Alexander in self-defense in June 2008 at his suburban Phoenix home.
+Arias claims she killed Travis Alexander in self-defense in June 2008 at his suburban Phoenix home.

 Prosecutors say she stabbed and slashed him nearly 30 times, slit his throat and shot him in the head in a fit of jealous rage.